xidaniel/Intelligent-Video-Analysis-and-Post-processing-System/README.md

-# A method without loss of picture quality
+# Method for extracting and fusing objects in video without pixel loss

 # Abstract
 In this project, We will use Mask-RCNN algorithm and OpenCV framework to analyze lecture video.